tjcrone/ddci/reports/ddci_report_2017.md

   1. Prioritize the release of the OOI ERDDAP server by empowering the ERDDAP development team with all needed access to the production server and by shortening of the deployment cycle timeline.
   2. Accelerate the ingestion of backlogged data.
   3. Identify a single individual, the OOI Data Delivery Manager, who reports directly to the Project's Lead PI and who will be responsible for data access by scientists and who has authority over both CI and Data Team priorities.
+  4. Make sure documentation is complete and all code is in publicly-accessible repositories.

 To help guide the formation of the CA for OOI 2.0, the recommendations of the DDCI Committee are: